lola-tech/handbook/content/index.md

 The company requires you to give the reason of your absence as soon as is reasonably practical and to indicate how long you expect to be absent.
 A “dependant” is the partner, child or parent of the employee or any person who lives in the same household of the employee, who reasonably relies on the employee for assistance or to make arrangements for their care.

-Compassionate leave should be logged in CharlieHR as.
+Compassionate leave should be logged in CharlieHR.

 ## Formal Processes